taurusilver7/pokedex/README.md

 Create extraReducers() to update the state values with the action payload after the request fulfilment status.

 Create a Pokemon card component to render the search results or random pokemon results in the search page.
+Add the compare & list buttons based on the pokemon-list page data availability.
+Render the buttons with conditional render.

 ## Learn More